Derek Cole

 Choose Geek Bar if you want:

 The biggest, most impressive screen on any disposable.
-Maximum flavor variety (54+ options).
+Maximum flavor variety (54+ options across themed editions).
 A physical OFF switch for pocket safety.
 AI-tuned flavor delivery (Pulse X).
 Bold, intense, candy-forward flavor profiles.
 The Pulse X's 25K puff count (Lost Mary tops at 20K in the Pro).
+Or the ultra-high-puff CLR 50K and Clio 50K for maximum longevity.

 Choose Lost Mary if you want: